 Professional advisors such as processors or joint controllers including Advocates, lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services.

-The Income Tax office and Social Insurance
+The Income Tax office and Social Security.

 The States of Guernsey where we are legally obliged to provide them with your personal information

-The Police where that is necessary to protect the safety of our tenants, staff and third parties and to prevent damage to property.
+The Police where that is necessary to protect the safety of our residents, staff and third parties and to prevent damage to property.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
-We do not allow third-party service providers to use your personal data for their own purposes and only permit then to process your personal data for specified purposes and in accordance with our instructions.
+We do not allow third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 International transfers